Lithial/QuinnComponents/README.md

 -   automatically inlining images less than 8kb (webpack default, which is configurable) into the javascript bundle output.
 Anything over 8kb will be created as a resource file in the final output folder.
 -   html-webpack-plugin@next for outputting an index.html from a template for proper production builds support.
 -   clean-webpack-plugin for automatic cleanup of the output directory (dist/) on each build.
+-   Built in storybook with the addons for accessibility, linking and measuring.

 ### Useful tips and tricks